Leveraging Queue Length and Attention Mechanisms for Enhanced Traffic Signal Control Optimization: Method

-The queuing vehicles play an essential role in the traffic condition representation.
-For TSC, each vehicle in the traffic network has two states: moving and queuing.
-Queuing vehicles can directly result in congestion compared to running vehicles.
-Almost all the queuing vehicles stop near the intersection and require a green signal.
-In the traffic network, the phase signal can only directly change the state of the queuing vehicles in the traffic network.
-A deterministic change transpires when each phase is activated, the queue length of that phase changes to zero, while the queue length of other phases increases gradually, depending on the arrival from upstream.
-There is a deterministic change when each phase is activated, and queue length is considered effective.
-Any subsequent changes, such as the number of vehicles, vehicle position, and vehicle speed, are full of uncertainty.
+In TSC, vehicles within the traffic network can be in one of two states: moving or queuing.
+Queuing vehicles can lead to congestion and are essential for representing the traffic condition.
+The phase signal can directly change the state of the queuing vehicles in the traffic network.
+A deterministic change transpires when each phase is activated, causing the queue length of that phase to decrease to zero.
+In contrast, subsequent changes, such as the number of vehicles, vehicle position, and vehicle speed, exhibit greater uncertainty compared to queue length.

 RL agents learn the state-action values from the environment through trial and reward.
 The feedback on actions significantly influences the learning effect.
 Suppose the state representation omits critical contents of traffic movement.
 In such cases, agents may become confused about the state and fail to learn an appropriate policy for TSC.
 For example, consider a scenario where one case has only queuing vehicles and another has only moving vehicles, and the state representation is based solely on the number of vehicles.
 Under the same state representation, there could be different optimal policies, which may confuse the RL agents.
 Furthermore, the state space of queue length is larger than that of the number of vehicles.
 As a result, the queue length is considered an effective state representation.
 Using queue length as both the reward and the state can support reward optimization.
 Consequently, we employ queue length as a traffic state representation and reward function.

 While previous studies have incorporated queue length in state and reward design, our work is the first to use it as both.
 IntelliLight~\cite{intellilight}, GCN~\cite{gcn}, and Tan et al.~\cite{cooperative} employ more complex state representations.
 In contrast, our approach uniquely emphasizes simplicity and efficiency by focusing solely on queue length.

-\subsubsection{Max-QueueLength control}
+\subsubsection{Max-QueueLength Control}